ISS: First all-female spacewalk completed | The China Post

 ISS: First all-female spacewalk completed

-Space history gained another milestone on Friday when American astronauts Christina Koch and Jessica Meir conducted the first all-female spacewalk then returned to the International Space Station (ISS).
+Space history reached another milestone on Friday when American astronauts Christina Koch and Jessica Meir conducted the first all-female spacewalk then returned to the International Space Station (ISS).

 The two women successfully replaced a broken battery charger, which regulates energy collected from the station’s solar panels.